njankowski/dftools/README.md

 #### gobtool
 **Extract a GOB**

+*There are some GOBs out there with bad filenames archived inside (e.x. the Dark Forces demo).
+The tool will print a warning if it tried to write a file but could not.*

 `python gobtool.py extract "DARK.GOB" "DARK"`

 *Extracts a GOB named "DARK.GOB" in the current directory, to a folder "DARK" in the current directory.*

 *Will automatically create directories that do not exist.*

+`python gobtool.py extract -o "DARK.GOB" "DARK"`

+`python gobtool.py extract --organize "DARK.GOB" "DARK"`

+*Extracts a GOB named "DARK.GOB" in the current directory, to a folder "DARK" in the current directory.*

+*Will create a subdirectory (within the specified directory) for each file extension in the archive.
+Will place each file into the appropriate subdirectory.*

 **Make a GOB**